Vertex Representations for Yangians of Kac-Moody algebras: The Yangian of g

 In this section we recall the definition of the Yangian and give some of its basic properties.
-Let $\mfg$ be a symmetrizable Kac-Moody Lie algebra associated to an indecomposable Cartan matrix $\mbA=(a_{ij})_{i,j\in I}$, where $I$ is the set of vertices of the Dynkin diagram of $\mfg$.
+Let $\mfg$ be a symmetrizable Kac-Moody algebra associated to an indecomposable Cartan matrix $\mbA=(a_{ij})_{i,j\in I}$, where $I$ is an indexing set for the simple roots of $\mathfrak{g}$.
 We assume that $\mbA$ satisfies the condition

-Though this constraint will not play a role until Section \ref{Sec:aff}, the results of \cite{Ji2,Na}, together with Lemma \ref{L:min} and Remark \ref{R:arb}, suggest that the definition of the Yangian (and its centrally extended double) must be modified in order to extend the vertex representation construction of Section \ref{Sec:Ver} beyond the simply-laced case.
+Though the constraint given by \eqref{A-cond} will not play a role until Section \ref{Sec:aff}, the results of \cite{Ji2,Na}, together with Lemma \ref{L:min} and Remark \ref{R:arb}, suggest that the definition of the Yangian (and its centrally extended double) must be modified in order to extend the vertex representation construction of Section \ref{Sec:Ver} beyond the simply-laced case.
 Let $(\,,\,)$ be a fixed non-degenerate invariant symmetric bilinear form on $\mfg$.
 We denote by $\{\alpha_i\}_{i\in I}$ the set of simple positive roots.
 Set